dsbowen/hemlock/docs_md/tutorial/navigate.md

 By the end of this part of the tutorial, you'll be able to set up navigation between branches.

+Click here to see what your <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.6/blackboard.ipynb" target="_blank">`blackboard.ipynb`</a> and <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.6/survey.py" target="_blank">`survey.py`</a> files should look like at the end of this part of the tutorial.

 ## Why navigate functions?

 Navigate functions move participants through different branches of the survey.
 For example, participants in the control group might follow one branch, while participants in the treatment group follow another.